The course includes the following units split between the two years.

 BTEC Level 3 Diploma in Building Services Engineering

-Candidates must be employed in the building services or related sectors.
+Ideally you will be working in building services or a related sector.

 All our Further Education (FE) courses (Entry to Level 3) are free to EU residents who are under 19 years old on the 31st August 2019.
 For a few courses you may be expected to contribute towards the cost of specialist materials and resources.
 However, depending on your circumstances, you may be eligible for financial help from the College’s Learner Support Fund.
 You should apply for any such financial support as soon as you have been offered a place.
 If you are aged 19 or over on 31st August 2019 and you are a UK/EU resident you will normally be required to pay a course fee.

 The cost of your course will include tuition fees and examination fees, where applicable.
 Where a course requires additional specialist materials, there may be an additional cost.
 Some courses are cheaper than others because they are part funded by the government; some of these courses may also attract concessionary fees for some people.

 If you are aged 19+ or over and studying a Level 3 course, you may be eligible for an Advanced Learning Loan.
 To be eligible for this loan, you must have been living continuously in the UK for 3 years immediately before the start date of your course.
 You must also be undertaking a course of study that is at Level 3 or above, e.g. National Diploma/Certificate etc. For more information click here.